valentinovtino/SwapiBox/README.md

+# SWapi Box
-### This project focuses on displaying data from the Star Wars api using nested API calls, and is build with React utilizing reusable, modular components.
+This project focuses on displaying data from the Star Wars api using nested API calls, and is build with React utilizing reusable, modular components.

 ## Homepage:
 ![main screen](./src/Images/Image1.png)